 Luckily there are plenty of free coding courses and basic tutorials online, but if you’re looking to really learn the ins and outs of code, you can sign up for a structured program.
-When taking the Certified UX Designer course, you’ll be given the option to take a Frontend Basics specialization module if you’re interested in learning some code.
+To learn more about coding for UX designers, check out this guide: Should designers learn to code?

 2. You should spend time with seasoned UX designers

 This can actually be a bit of a mystery when you’re a prospective UX design student and can be a point of stress.
 After all, if you’re not sure what the specific day-to-day activities are going to be, it can be pretty nerve-wracking starting your first job as a UX designer!
 To make this easier, we asked a professional UX designer to talk us through a day in their life.

 The best courses and bootcamps will provide some kind of mentorship, but the more individualized the better!
 The more 1-on-1 time you can have with these experts, the more you can pick their brains about all of the day-to-day activities of a UX designer, not to mention questions about the design industry, the best design tools and anything else you’d find helpful!

 Bottom line is by the end of a UX design course, you should have a solid handle on what your daily activities will be, and some guidance on where you’ll go after your first job in the field.
 Ultimately, this will give you a huge leg up when starting your UX design career, because you’ll be able to hit the ground running with fewer surprises on your first day.

 3. You should learn how to create interactive prototypes